Switzerland beats France 5-4 on penalties at Euro 2020

 Haris Seferovic put Switzerland in the lead with a header in the 15th minute as France struggled to work itself into the game.
 But that all changed early in the second half when the Swiss were awarded a penalty.

-France goalkeeper Hugo Lloris, the team’s captain, saved Ricardo Rodríguez’s spot kick in the 55th minute and seemed to wake up his teammates.
+France goalkeeper Hugo Lloris, the team’s captain, saved Ricardo Rodríguez’s spot kick in the 55th minute and that seemed to wake up his teammates.
 Karim Benzema scored moments later in the 57th, and then again in the 59th to give France the quick-turnaround lead.

+“We went through every emotion possible and honestly that was football the way we like it,” Lloris said.
+“The two goals we conceded in the last quarter of an hour really hurt us.”

 Paul Pogba made it 3-1 in the 75th with a right-foot shot from 20 meters and it looked like the game was out of reach.
 But just as quickly as France had taken over the match, they let it go again.